ibbles/LearningUnrealEngine/Niagara.md

 Their behavior is controlled using modules and there is a stack of modules for each phase of the emitter.
 Graphs are flexible and powerful but requires some technical knowledge.
 Stacks give at-a-glance overview and are easier to use for less technical users.
+Graphs are flexible, stacks are modular and give at-a-glance overview.
 Emitters produce and simulate particles.
 Modules are created my technical artists and combined into stacks by artists.
 Parameters let us provide customizations of an emitter or particle system.
 Events are a way to communicate between elements (such as particles, emitters, and systems).
+Makes everything optional, can disable stuff used for rendering when not rendering.

+Modules speak to data, encapsulate behavior, and stack nicely.
+Works like function.
+Emitters are containers for modules.
+Emitters are single purpose reusable pieces of a larger particle system.
+Parameteres can bubble up from modules to the emitter.
+Systems hold emitteres.
+Modules are graphs.
+Emitters are collections of stacks.

+Inheritance important to design.
+Old tools (Cascade) made reuse difficult.
+Overrides can be inserted anywhere.
+A system can uncheck a module from an imported emitter.
+A system can insert new modules into an imported emitter.

 [NiagaraKeyConcepts @ docs.unrealengine.com](https://docs.unrealengine.com/en-US/Engine/Niagara/NiagaraKeyConcepts/index.html)